“Is he the right guy for me?” is a common dilemma for single women.

 Besides (the very vague and very unhelpful) “you will just know”, I wanted more practical answers to help me figure out if he is the right guy for me.

-Most married women will tell you that what you see before the wedding, is what you get after the wedding.
-While we can grow and hopefully become better spouses after the wedding, you cannot (or let me say, should not ) marry someone based on that hope.
+Now most married women will tell you that what you see before the wedding, is what you get after the wedding.
+While we can grow and hopefully become better spouses after “I Do,” we cannot (or let me say, should not ) marry someone based on that hope.